Webhooks

 Starter plan and above.

-Webhooks let you receive HTTP POST requests when events happen in Portico — a client submits a response, completes an onboarding, signs a document, or makes a payment.
-Use them to trigger workflows in your own systems or connect to Zapier.
+Webhooks send HTTP POST requests to your server when events happen in Portico.
+Examples include a client submitting a response, completing an onboarding, signing a document, or making a payment.
+Use them to trigger workflows in your own systems.

 Setup